hphelion/documentation/cloudos/install.overview.md

 ( coming soon )

-### Cloud OS Administration Node
+### HP Cloud OS Administration Node

-The Cloud OS Administration Node (Admin Node) hosts the Operational Dashboard that deploys private and hybrid-only cloud infrastructure environments by network booting the managed bare-metal servers, which are the Controller and Compute nodes.
+The HP Cloud OS Administration Node (Admin Node) hosts the Operational Dashboard that deploys private and hybrid-only cloud infrastructure environments by network booting the managed bare-metal servers, which are the Controller and Compute nodes.
 Using Chef Server and recipes, the services are installed on the managed bare-metal servers. **Note:** In this and subsequent HP Cloud OS topics,